nunomourinho/ForensicVMServerAndClientDocs/docs/user/installation_and_setup.rst

 Step 12: Configure Windows Share over Forensic SSH Server Redirection
 ----------------------------------------------------------------------
  The way that forensicVM Server access the forensic images is by making a reverse ssh connection to your computer and access a local share via internet.
 The reverse ssh connection is in need to make a safe windows share access.
-You should configure now the forensicVM server SSH address and port:
+You should configure now the forensicVM server SSH address and port number:
  #.
-Please fill the SSH Server Address and port.
+Please fill the SSH Server Address and port number.
  #.
 Press the button copy ssh key to server

 .. figure:: img/setup_0012.jpg